Digraph Coloring and Distance to Acyclicity: Introduction

-The results we obtain for DFVS and FAS are mostly negative, but one could argue that this is because directed acyclicity allows a much richer class of inputs than undirected acyclicity and hence it's unreasonable to expect \textsc{Digraph Coloring} with these parameters to be as tractable as \textsc{Coloring} for treewidth.
-Therefore, in the second part of the paper we make a more ``fair'' comparison and parameterize the problem by the treewidth of the underlying graph.
+In Section~\ref{sec:bounded:treewidth}, because of the negative results for DFVS and FAS, we deiced to consider as parameter the treewidth of the underlying graph.
 It turns out that, finally, this suffices to lead to an FPT algorithm, obtained with standard DP techniques.
 However, our algorithm has a somewhat disappointing running time of $(\tw!)k^{\tw}n^{O(1)}$, which is significantly worse than the $k^{\tw}n^{O(1)}$ complexity which is known to be optimal for undirected \textsc{Coloring}, especially for small values of $k$.
 This raises the question of whether the extra $(\tw!)$ factor can be removed.
 Our main contribution in this part is to show that this is likely impossible, even for a more restricted case.
 Specifically, we show that if the ETH is true, no algorithm can solve $2$-\textsc{Digraph Coloring} in time $td^{o(\td)}n^{O(1)}$, where $\td$ is the input graph's treedepth, a parameter more restrictive than treewidth (and pathwidth).
 As a result, this paper makes a counterpoint to the line of research that seeks to find ways in which dichromatic number replicates the behavior of chromatic number in the realm of digraphs by pinpointing one important aspect where the two notions are quite different, namely their complexity with respect to treewidth.

+Finally, in Section~\ref{sec:2-col:tournament}, we consider tournaments.
+It is already known that $2$-\textsc{Digraph Coloring} is NP-hard for tournaments~\cite{CHZ2007}.
+The exhaustive algorithm to check if a tournament is $2$-colorable takes $O^*(2^n)$ time as there exists $2^n$ possible $2$-colorings for a graph.
+We improve this running time by proposing an algorithm that answers the same question in $O^*(\sqrt[3]{6}^n)$.